snowdrop/jester/CONTRIBUTING.md

 This project uses GitHub issues to manage the issues.
 Open an issue directly in GitHub.

 If you believe you found a bug, and it's likely possible, please indicate a way to reproduce it, what you are seeing and what you would expect to see.
-Don't forget to indicate your jCloudUnit, Java, Maven/Gradle and GraalVM version.
+Don't forget to indicate your Jester, Java, Maven/Gradle and GraalVM version.

 ## Checking an issue is fixed in main

-Sometimes a bug has been fixed in the `main` branch of jCloudUnit and you want to confirm it is fixed for your own application.
+Sometimes a bug has been fixed in the `main` branch of Jester and you want to confirm it is fixed for your own application.
 If you are interested in having more details, refer to the [Build section](#build) and the [Usage section](#usage).

 ### Building main